 |ANE 658 - Clinical Practicum V||15||1|

 Upon completion of the didactic portion of the program, the students move on to the 19-month clinical portion of the curriculum.
 The primary focus is clinical anesthesia training.
-The clinical experience obtained will be of the width and breadth necessary for the student to achieve clinical competency in anesthesia.
+The clinical experience obtained encompasses all areas for the student to achieve clinical competency in anesthesia.
 This is accomplished through affiliations at various clinical sites.

-Each student will participate in a minimum number of cases and techniques.
-The Council on Accreditation of Nurse Anesthesia Educational Programs has set minimum standards for clinical experience that each student must achieve prior to graduation from the program in order to qualify for the National Certifying Examination.
-All of the surgical specialties are available, including hands-on training in regional anesthesia techniques.
-Specialty experiences (i.e. neurosurgery, open-heart surgery, high-risk obstetrics) when not available at primary hospital affiliation sites, will be obtained from rotations at other medical facilities.
+The Council on Accreditation of Nurse Anesthesia Educational Programs has set minimum standards for clinical experience that each student must achieve prior to graduation from the program to qualify for the National Certifying Examination.
+Each student is required to administer a specific number of anesthetics including all techniques, agents, and patients across the lifespan.
+Students complete more than the required minimum case numbers and clinical hours.
+All of the surgical specialties are included, including hands-on training in regional anesthesia techniques with ultrasound.
+Specialty experiences (i.e. neurosurgery, open-heart surgery, obstetrics) when not available at primary hospital affiliation sites, will be obtained from rotations at other medical facilities.

 All types of anesthesia techniques and the latest agents are available for student learning.
-Students are able to obtain experience in general anesthetics, intravenous agents, invasive line placement, and regional anesthesia including spinal, epidural, and peripheral nerve blocks.
-Students are required to rotate to CRNA-only sites to gain this valuable experience.
+Students are able to obtain experience in general anesthetics, intravenous agents, invasive line placement, and regional anesthesia including spinal, epidural, and peripheral nerve blocks including the use of ultrasound.
+Students are also required to rotate to CRNA-only rural sites for valuable experience.